webdevbrian/DCS-WAR-ROOM/README.md

 npm install
 npm start
 ```
-...and you have a running desktop application on your screen.
+...and you should have a running desktop application.

 ## Structure of the project